Flour Massacre: International

-On the same day as the attack, Amnesty International announced it was launching an investigation, stating it "is investigating this as part of its ongoing documentation of violations against Palestinian civilians".
+On the same day as the attack, Amnesty International announced it was launching an investigation, stating it: "is investigating this as part of its ongoing documentation of violations against Palestinian civilians".
 Several days after the attack, a senior crisis response adviser at Amnesty stated, "There is concrete evidence that contradicts whatever statements are being made by the Israeli authorities".

-French foreign minister Stéphane Séjourné stated, "We will demand explanations and there will need to be an independent investigation."
-The US blocked an attempt at the UN to condemn Israeli actions.
-The European External Action Service stated that many of the dead and wounded were "hit by Israeli army fire" and called for an independent investigation.
-The office of EU foreign policy chief Josep Borrell called for an "impartial international investigation on this tragic event".
-UN Secretary-General Antonio Guterres suggested that an independent investigation was needed.
+French Foreign Minister Stéphane Séjourné stated: "We will demand explanations and there will need to be an independent investigation".
+The United States blocked an attempt at the UN to condemn Israeli actions.
+The European External Action Service (EEAS) stated that many of the dead and wounded were "hit by Israeli army fire" and called for an independent investigation.
+The office of EU foreign policy chief Josep Borrell called for an: "impartial international investigation on this tragic event".
+UN Secretary-General António Guterres suggested that an independent investigation was needed.

-An investigation by the Euro-Med Human Rights Monitor found that many bullets from "a sample of 200 dead and injured" as well at the massacre site were 5.56×45mm NATO bullets, which are used in assault rifles and machine guns by the Israeli military.
+An investigation by the Euro-Med Human Rights Monitor found that many bullets from: "a sample of 200 dead and injured" as well at the massacre site were 5.56×45mm NATO bullets, which are used in assault rifles and machine guns by the Israeli military.

 Israeli Defense Forces

-Aerial footage released by the Israeli Defense Forces.
-The longer video consists of four smaller sections spliced together rather than a consecutive sequence; The New York Times described the footage as "a heavily edited video [released] to deflect blame".
+Aerial footage released by the Israel Defense Forces (IDF).
+The longer video consists of four smaller sections spliced together rather than a consecutive sequence; The New York Times described the footage as: "a heavily edited video [released] to deflect blame".
 The IDF has refused to make unedited footage available.
 One part of the video was identified by NBC News as showing bodies.

 The Israel Defense Forces (IDF) said fewer than ten of the casualties directly resulted from Israeli fire.
 The IDF attributed many casualties to chaos and stampedes triggered by the arrival of aid trucks in northern Gaza, leading to numerous injuries.
 An IDF spokesman said that the army did not fire at the crowd at the head of the main aid convoy, but fired at the tail of the convoy hundreds of yards south.
 The spokesman described them as rushing towards trucks and then approaching Israeli troops and a tank securing the road.
-IDF spokesman Peter Lerner stated, "The tanks that were there to secure the convoy see the Gazans being trampled and cautiously tries to disperse the mob with a few warning shots."
-The IDF spokesman stated that an officer in the area ordered soldiers to fire warning shots into the air and at the legs of those who continued to advance towards the checkpoint.
+IDF spokesman Peter Lerner stated:"The tanks that were there to secure the convoy see the Gazans being trampled and cautiously tries to disperse the mob with a few warning shots."The IDF spokesman stated that an officer in the area ordered soldiers to fire warning shots into the air and at the legs of those who continued to advance towards the checkpoint.
 When asked about what constituted a threat to Israeli soldiers, Lerner said that anyone who approaches despite a warning is classified as a threat.